Armelsteve1/reactjsChat/README.md

-Here’s a finalized `README.md` for your project, with the image placed in the `public` directory:

----

 # **React Chat Application**

 A real-time chat application built with **React**, **Socket.IO**, and a RESTful API backend.
 This project features an intuitive user interface, user session management, and real-time messaging.